Fixed Point Theorem for Path-Averaged Contractions in Complete b-Metric Spaces: Conclusion

 \section{Conclusion}

 In this paper, we have extended the theory of Path-Averaged Contractions (PA-contractions) from metric to b-metric spaces.
-We proved that every continuous PA-contraction on a complete b-metric space has a unique fixed point, provided the contraction constant $ \alpha $ satisfies $ s\alpha < 1 $, where $ s \geq 1 $ is the b-metric coefficient.
+We proved that every PA-contraction on a complete b-metric space has a unique fixed point, provided the contraction constant $ \alpha $ and the b-metric coefficient $ s $ satisfy $ s \alpha^{1/N} < 1 $.
 The result relies on the geometric decay of successive distances and careful application of the generalized triangle inequality.

-Furthermore, we clarified the relationship between PA-contractions and two classical classes: \begin{itemize} \item Every Banach contraction is a PA-contraction, but not conversely --- hence, PA-contractions strictly generalize Banach contractions. \item The classes of PA-contractions and Kannan contractions are incomparable in general; neither contains the other. \end{itemize} These comparisons highlight the distinct nature of path-averaged contraction as a principle that captures cumulative orbital behavior rather than pointwise control.
+Furthermore, we clarified the relationship between PA-contractions and two classical classes: \begin{itemize} \item Every Banach contraction is a PA-contraction, but not conversely --- hence, PA-contractions strictly generalize Banach contractions. \item The class of PA-contractions is not contained in the class of Kannan contractions, as demonstrated by an explicit counterexample. \end{itemize} These comparisons highlight the distinct nature of path-averaged contraction as a principle that captures cumulative orbital behavior rather than pointwise control.

 The relationship between PA-contractions and other classical principles -- such as Chatterjea \cite{Chatterjea1972}, \'Ciri\'c-type mappings \cite{Ciric1974}, and Wardowski-type F-contractions \cite{Wardowski2012,fabiano2022} -- remains open and will be investigated in future work.